 Ray Comfort, and many others, repeatedly use strawman arguments such as the Piltdown Man hoax from 1912 and quote-mining a biologist who indicates that the single 1973 “Lucy” fossil was a not a human ancestor, and claiming that fossils of Neanderthal man simply “don’t exist” based on a single person’s examination of a single specimen from 1958.
 They completely ignore the process by which science is really done, and the dozens of hominid transitional fossils that have been found and validated, as well as the high degree of consistency between evidence found in fossils, genomes, and developmental biology concerning macroevolution.

 Why be so critical of these organizations?
 After all, they’re Christian, their focus is squarely on the Bible, they’re getting people to talk about God, and in many cases their hearts are in the right place.
-The problem is that they are driving young people away from the faith in droves.
+The problem is that they are working hand in hand with the most ardent of atheists to drive young people away from the faith in droves.
 These organizations actively promote a false dichotomy.
 Either accept their pseudoscientific interpretation of Genesis as correct, or accept modern science.
 Their message is: if you reject their teachings, you are rejecting God.
 Belief in creation science and the denouncement of real scientific discoveries are occasionally even presented as a belief that is core to the Christian faith and elevated to the level of the Gospel message and the Trinity.
 Usually starting around junior high school, and continuing into their college years, most students learn about the massive amount of evidence supporting an old Earth and evolution from all branches of science.
 In some Christian school settings, this evidence is ignored, downplayed, or put into doubt, but many enterprising students figure it out on their own.

 And this is where the false dichotomy rears its ugly head.
 Once they find through other means that what science teaches us about the “how” of creation is true and that creation “science” is false, and even hypocritical, they call into question everything else in the Bible that was taught to them by the same teachers who promoted creation science.
 Even when creation science isn’t presented as a cornerstone of the Christian faith, students still see it as a significant element of theology that their Bible teachers — or worse, the Bible itself — got wrong.
 These students then take a lukewarm approach to the Gospel message, the call for repentance and the goal of leading a Christ-like life.
 After all, if the Bible was wrong, in the manner that they were taught, about how the world was created, they’ll say it’s probably also wrong about other things.
 They’ll treat it as a good book , not understanding that it was the presentation of the Word that was incorrect, not the Word itself.
 This phenomenon doesn’t just occur with students.
 Many adults have spent their entire lives believing this false dichotomy — literal interpretation, or science, no other choices.
 Creation science is now so politicized and so prevalent a topic in our schools and our media that it is one of the principal ways in which unreached students are made aware of Christian beliefs.
 If they are not believers to begin with, it will keep many of them from ever taking the Christian faith seriously.
 If they are believers and creation science was used as a tool to buttress their faith, once they learn the truth about the age of the Earth and related subjects in science, that faith either erodes slowly or doesn’t mature [IX-1][IX-2].
 This story is repeated perhaps millions of times across the United States and the world.